moead-framework/framework/paper.md

 add new components to improve MOEA/D performance.
 The first version of MOEA/D and its most famous variants [@moead_de; @moead_dra] are implemented in recent multi-objective optimization software such as pymoo [@pymoo], pygmo [@pygmo] and jMetal [@jmetal].
-These implementations offer many state-of-the-art algorithms, visualization tools or parallelization abstraction, but they do not enable detailed testing and analysis of the various algorithm's components' behavior.
+These implementations offer many state-of-the-art algorithms, visualization tools or parallelization abstraction, but they are not modular enough to test easily all MOEA/D components.
 The modular R package MOEADr [@Campelo_2020] focuses on MOEA/D and allows the definition of different variants for each component of MOEA/D. While some modular frameworks already exist in Python for evolutionary algorithms such as DEAP [@DEAP_JMLR2012] or ModEA [@vanrijn2016], these do not (easily) support implementing MOEA/D variants.